The 9 Commandments for Cooking Perfectly Crispy Oven-Roasted Potatoes

 Finally, all the *golden* rules to roasting the most delicious sheet pan spuds.

-But nailing the perfect crispy-crunchy coating and meltingly tender interior is an exact science.
+But nailing sheet pan potatoes with the perfect crispy-crunchy coating and meltingly tender interior is an exact science.
 Like other simple comfort foods, roasting potatoes perfectly is more about technique than finding fancy ingredients or equipment.
 Read on for the easy roasting rules to follow.

-Preheat your pan.
 This helps the outsides of your potato chunks get nice and crispy right away, so you'll be less likely to overcook them.
 See our complete guide to preheating your pan before roasting here.

-Now that you're inspired to perfect, Real Simple's got endless easy recipes for roasted spuds, like Garlic Roasted Potatoes, Paprika Pork Tenderloin With Roasted Potatoes and Dill Cream, Parmesan Roasted Potatoes, Sheet Tray Shrimp and Potatoes With Lemon, and of course, Melting Potatoes.
+Now that you're inspired to perfect, Real Simple has endless easy recipes for roasted spuds, like Garlic Roasted Potatoes, Paprika Pork Tenderloin With Roasted Potatoes and Dill Cream, Parmesan Roasted Potatoes, Sheet Tray Shrimp and Potatoes With Lemon, and of course, Melting Potatoes.